mxagar/machine_learning_ibm/03_Classification/03_Classification_IBM.md

 Accuracy is a really bad metric for classification if we have imbalanced classes (which is often the case).
 Example: if we want to predict cancer and our dataset consists of 1% sick and 99% healthy; a simple model which always predicts "healthy" is wrong, but still accurate 99% of the time.

-The basis for computing classification metrics is the **confusion matrix**, which is the matrix that counts the cases for `real (True / False) x predicted (True / False)`.
+The basis for computing classification metrics is the **confusion matrix**, which is the matrix that counts the cases for `Real (Positive, Negative) x Predicted (Positive, Negative)`.

 In that matrix: